-Our school is pleased to host and share these legacy stories created by our students, staff and their families.
+Our school, family, group or business is pleased to host and share these legacy stories created by our students, staff members and clients.

-Search by: - Any - ▼ and - Any -
+Search by: - Any - ▼ and - Any - ▼

 Language State

 and ог

-Last Name of Individual First Name of Individual Group name
+Last Name of Individual First Na me of Individ lual Group name

 Search Reset

 Maxime "Max" Chalmin [Chalmin Family] (October 7, 1909 - April 30, 1977) Executive Chef /node/548408 My father, Maxime Chalmin, was born in Coulandon, France, in October 1909.
 In his late teens and beyond, and after a series of "apprenticeship" assignments as was the professional development protocol in those days, he came to the United States as a cook at the Belgian Pavilion at the 1939 New York World's Fair.
+Read more